raspishake/raspshake-nodeRED-examples/README.md

-Examples Node-RED "Flows" that can be used for your Raspberry Shake
+Examples Node-RED "Flows" that can be used for your Raspberry Shake: https://raspberryshake.org/

 Visit https://nodered.org/